tdownie0/music-theor-ease/topics/Website_Setup/ch3.md

 With all of this in mind, using one of these sites along with our editor requires us to have a web browser open while we are coding (which is common in web development), jumping back and forth between the two windows.
-Ultimately, this is useful anyway, as we may be seeking longer explanations about our code (though this is available with Co-Pilot as well now), or other code that we come across while researching implementation details.
+Ultimately, this is useful anyway, as we may be seeking longer explanations about our code (though this is available with Copilot as well now), or other code that we come across while researching implementation details.
 Accessing these tools in this manner allows for a more conversational layout format, possibly provides access to more of the latest models, enables additional free usage of the models, and can enable access to additional features.